PlatformOfTrust/DIY-hub/sensor-api/README.md

 ```
 Wait for all the containers to start and you should have:

- - InfluxDB running on localhost at port 9999
+ - InfluxDB running on localhost at port 8086
  - Mosquitto MQTT broker running on port 1883
- - DiyHub API running on port 3001
+ - DiyHub API (and UI if it was built) running on port 3001
- - DiyHub UI running on port 3000

 ## Connecting sensors
 You can connect sensors to the DiyHub API either by using RuuviTags and RuuviTag MQTT Gateway or creating your own sensor for example by using ESP32.